centrica-engineering/nucleus-docs/docs/how-to/creating-illustrations.md

 ## Principles

-1. Make sure that a similar illustration is not already in use
+1. Make sure that a similar illustration is not already in use.
-2. Use the illustration grid to ensure consistency with current icons
+2. Use the illustration grid to ensure consistency with current icons.
-3. Make sure illustration works across different sizes
+3. Make sure illustration works across different sizes.
-4. Design clean and simple forms using our shapes
+4. Design clean and simple forms using our shapes.
-5. Use flat shapes over 3d forms, depth can be added through the use of gradients
+5. Use flat shapes over 3d forms, depth can be added through the use of gradients.
 6. Use consistent gradients and colours.
-Do not use multiply when using opacity
+Do not use multiply when using opacity.
-7. Rounded corners should make icon feel friendly, not childish
+7. Rounded corners should make icon feel friendly, not childish.

 ## The illustration grid